jpinz/guest-management/README.md

 ## Firebase config
 First make a [firebase app](https://firebase.google.com/).

-Then get the config information
+Make sure you enable firebase email/password authentication: https://console.firebase.google.com/project/fraternity-parties/authentication/providers

-Put your config (should look like this):
+Then get the config information, from https://console.firebase.google.com/project/fraternity-parties/settings/general/ scroll to the bottom and click the icon named "Add Firebase to your web app", then copy from `apiKey` to the end of the `messagingSenderId` line, and paste in a javascript filewith the following structure:

 ```
 export const config = {